ClimateImpactLab/energy-code-release-2020/3_post_projection/README.md

   - `main`.
 This refers to the main econometric model present in our paper.
 See details of this model in Appendix Section C.3.
 If a particular file or plot does not explicitly reference a model, or includes the string `"main"`, then that file refers to this model.
   - `lininter`.
 This model is an extension of our main econometric model to include a linear inteaction with time.
 More details of this model can be found in Appendix Section I.3.
   - `lininter_double`.
 This model deterministically doubles the time trend estimated in the `lininter` model.
 More details can be found in Appendix Section I.3.
+  - `lininter_half`.
+This model deterministically halves the time trend estimated in the `lininter` model.
   We also took the following set of estimates through a `single` projection (i.e. one that relies on future climate projections from a single GCM):
   - `SA`, which refers to a slow-adaptation scenario, where we deterministically halve the rates of income and climate adaptation estimated in the `main` model.
 More details can be found in Appendix Section I.1.